 | enCore Energy Corp. | 7 | 7 | 7 |

-Analysts expect Uranium Energy Corp. to reach a consensus target price of 17.08, significantly above its current price of 11.96, suggesting a potential upside.
-Meanwhile, enCore Energy Corp.’s consensus is at 7, aligning with its current price of 2.62, indicating a more stable outlook.
+Uranium Energy Corp. has a target consensus of 17.08, significantly above its current price of 12.83, indicating strong growth potential.
+Meanwhile, enCore Energy Corp.’s consensus matches its current price of 2.79, suggesting a more stable outlook.

 Strengths and Weaknesses

-The following table outlines the strengths and weaknesses of Uranium Energy Corp.
+The following table summarizes the strengths and weaknesses of Uranium Energy Corp.
 (UEC) and enCore Energy Corp.
-(EU) based on the most recent data.
+(EU) based on their most recent performance metrics.

 | Criterion | Uranium Energy Corp.
 (UEC) | enCore Energy Corp.
 (EU) |